DarthFubuMVC/fubumvc/docs/source/internals/writing-documentation.rst

 intro
 '''''

-This folder is for documentation to complete beginners to FubuMVC.
-This is where the initial tutorial for getting started with Fubu and a series of sections on FubuMVC basics.
+This folder is for documentation directed at complete beginners to FubuMVC.
+This is where the initial tutorial for getting started with Fubu and a series of sections on FubuMVC basics are located.

 topics
 ''''''